A Driven Tagged Particle in Asymmetric Exclusion Processes: An Error Estimate and Couplings of Particles on

 \section{An Error Estimate and Couplings of Particles on $\mathbb{Z}$}

-The main result of this section is Theorem \ref{thm:replacing estimate}, which gives an estimate of $\mathbb{E}^{\nu_0,q}\left[N_t\right]-\mathbb{E}^{\nu_0,0}\left[N_t\right]$.
-The proof relies on couplings of two auxiliary processes.
-We will introduce some notions, and show the proof at the end of this section.
+The main result of this section is Theorem \ref{thm:replacing estimate}, which gives an estimate of the error $\mathbb{E}^{\nu_0,q}\left[N_t\right]-\mathbb{E}^{\nu_0,0}\left[N_t\right]$.
+This estimate allows us to consider the problem with a fixed tagged particle instead of a moving tagged particle.
+The proof relies on couplings of two auxiliary processes, which is the main tool in this section.
+The couplings are similar to those in \cite{Ba, FLS}.
+We will order particles in increasing order, and compare the positions of particles in two processes in pairs.
+Typically, a particle in the "faster" process have larger coordinates than its paired particle in the "slower" process.
+By coupling jumps of particles, we will preserve the relative orders of paired particles in the processes.
+Next, we introduce some notions, and show the proof of Theorem \ref{thm:replacing estimate} at the end of this section.